Shopify/mobile-buy-sdk-ios/README.md

 #### Boolean operators [⤴](#table-of-contents)

-In addition to single fields searches, you can build more complex searches using boolean operators.
+In addition to single field searches, you can build more complex searches using boolean operators.
 They very much like ordinary SQL operators.

-Let's search for products that are tagged with `blue` and are of type `sneaker`:
+The following example shows how you can search for products that are tagged with `blue` and that are of type `sneaker`:

 ```swift
 .products(first: 10, query: "tag:blue AND product_type:sneaker") { $0